sirkapil/contact/note.md

 + I can treat you like an angel for a moment 👰 and the very next moment I never give a f**k about you 💁.
 So, be ready to tolerate my fickle mindedness. 😇
 + Sometimes, I use "F" words🤬.
 But, It doesn't mean that I don't have manners or I don't respect others.
 + I have a dual/ split personality.
 A social, funny a.s.a silent side and an evil 👿 , moody side 😇.
 So, you can enjoy dating 2 persons in me.
++ I am little bit of introvert type.
 + I prefer “Ladies first” rule, that doesn't make me gentleman.
 It's just because I can stare you from behind for a long time.
 Men will be men 😅
 + I love reading books 📚 and watching movies 🎬.
 So, obviously I have a great content in my mind to entertain you. 😍
 + I have a dirty sense of humour.
 So, you will not get bored. ✌
 + I have the patience to listen to your pain.
 + I'm not a good dancer.
-If you force then I can dance in weird fashion! 🙈
+If you force then i can dance in weird fashion! 🙈
 + I have never kissed any girl💋 before.
 But, yeah I can make you go crazy like no one ever did before 💖
 + I don't have 6 packs.
 But, I'm fit💪 and I prefer workouts at home instead of going out to gym and choosing stuffs like steroids.
 + I'm a mature person.
 So, I can tolerate your immature behaviour, But sometimes, i can act like a child in front of you (childish nature) 😇